mateusmaso/handlebars.binding/README.md

 handlebars.binding
 ==================

 This library is an extension for Handlebars which allows using data binding on existing templates.
-At the same time, it offers a simple and powerful way to solve this big gap when building highly interactive templates.
+At the same time, it offers a simple and powerful way to solve this big gap while building highly interactive templates.

 ## Features